SAS did not direct strike against Taliban insurgent - PM

 Mr Buchanan says the SAS could have carried out the strike on Kalta itself, but New Zealand chose for diplomatic and domestic political reasons to get someone else to fire the shot.

-Next story in National: Charges possible after gas poisoning
+Next story in New Zealand: Charges possible after gas poisoning

 Copyright © 2012, Radio New Zealand